postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/circleci.md

 CircleCI is a cloud-based continuous integration and continuous delivery (CI/CD) platform.
 Software development teams use CircleCI to run build jobs, automate tests, and orchestrate complex workflows.

-To set up CircleCI integration for your API, you’ll need to create an API token in CircleCI and configure your API in Postman.
-After you set up the integration, you can view the status of builds or kick off a new build, all from within Postman.
+To set up CircleCI integration for your API, first create an API token in CircleCI and then configure your API in Postman.
+After you set up the integration, you can view the status of builds or start a new build, all from within Postman.

 ## Creating a CircleCI API Token